Skip to main content

 Some student positions require you to drive City-owned or leased vehicles.
 You must not have any demerit points on your full Ontario class G driver’s licence.
 Students holding an Ontario class G1 or G2 driver’s licence will not be allowed to drive City-owned or leased vehicles.
 Indicate the class of your driver's licence on your resume.
 You will be required to fill in a form to request a licence check from the Ministry of Transportation when you are hired.

-You can apply online for a summer student job from November 24, 2022 to March 31, 2023.
+You can apply online for a summer student job from January 16 to March 26, 2025.

 You will only be contacted if you are selected for an interview.
 We do not give status updates on individual applications.